Control is possible in 2026, but certainty isn’t

 • Governance needs simplification to enable agility

-• Metrics must link funding and outcomes
+• Metrics must link to funding and outcomes

 • Data models must focus on clarity, not volume